wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 #### Step 2.3.4: Create a user in Asgardeo

+To sign in to the `readingListApp` application and create private reading lists, the end users require user IDs.
+The end users can self-register these user IDs in Asgardeo or request an Asgardeo user with admin privileges to add them.
+For more information, see [Asgardeo Documentation - Manage users](https://wso2.com/asgardeo/docs/guides/users/manage-customers/#onboard-a-user).

+!!! info
+    To use the readingListApp application, the users only require the basic privileges granted to them by default by Asgardeo.

 To define a user for the readingListApp application, follow the steps given below:

 1. Navigate to the Asgardeo Console.